A quantum embedding theory in the screened Coulomb interaction: Combining configuration interaction with GW/BSE

-In conclusion, we have presented a new quantum embedding theory that effectively embeds a wave function calculation inside of a many-body Green's function calculation.
+In conclusion, we have presented a new quantum embedding theory that effectively embeds a wave function calculation inside of a many-body Green's function calculation to capitalize on the strengths of both theories.
 Our DCI theory merges aspects of quantum chemistry, strongly-correlated physics, and $GW$ theory to provide a balanced, multi-disciplinary description of electronic correlation.
-By using a wave function description in $\md$, we avoid embedding the two-particle vertex which is intrinsic to Green's function embedding.
-In $\mr$, we apply MBPT in the unfolded basis for an efficient calculation of multiple excitations with a static kernel.
-Initial calculations for dimers and benzene demonstrate the versatility of the theory for describing different regimes of correlation.
+Initial calculations for dimers, linear organics, and benzene demonstrate the versatility of the theory for describing different regimes of correlation.